chaldea-center/chaldea-docs/docs/laplace/bugs.md

 # Bugs

-Up to v2.4.1
+Up to v2.4.3

-## Known Issues
+## 已知问题

-- StackOverflow if an add/remove trait buff requires checks on servants' traits
+- Servant HP Foufou is capped at 20000

 ## Unimplemented Functions
 - damageNpCounter - Aŋra Mainiiu NP
 - counterFunction - Bazett NP

+## Fixed in v2.4.2

+- StackOverflow if an add/remove trait buff requires checks on servants' traits

 ## Fixed in v2.4.1